gomesluiz/bug-report-crawler/README.md

-# bug-report-crawler
+# issue-crawler
-A bug report crawler tool written in Java.
+A crawler for issue extraction information from many issue tracking systems.